 I started with this idea of an alien world with pet earthlings.
 I wanted to avoid the typical plot of alien antagonists conspiring against humans.
-Instead I wanted the aliens to be allies, just like dog owners are the allies of dogs, not enemies.
+Instead I wanted the aliens to be allies, just like dog owners are the allies of dog, not enemies.
 I also avoided collars and abduction because then it would be like slavery where the aliens are the bad guys.
-I originally chose a buddy story to contrast the differences between earthlings and aliens; however, I ended up making the aliens very human-like to be more relatable, so that contrast was dropped, but the buddy format remained.
+I originally chose a buddy story to contrast an earthling and an alien; however, I ended up making the aliens very human-like to be more relatable, so that contrast was dropped, but the buddy format remained.
 I wanted these characters to be thrown into a new place where they would solve a mystery together; this idea got refined so it's mostly Rolo the human protagonist, and the mystery became the lost history of Earth.
-With my background in psychology, I wanted prominent internal conflicts, not just an action-adventure.
+With my background in psychology, I also wanted to give the characters deep internal conflicts.